Glu Mobile bets on iPhone 5 gamers to score big

 The company, which also licenses games from video game publishers such as Activision Blizzard Inc, got about 11 percent of its 2011 revenue from Android users.

-(This story corrects the first paragraph to say "up to 10 million" instead of "33 million")
+(The story corrects first paragraph to say "up to 10 million" instead of "33 million")

 (Reporting by Chandni Doulatramani in Bangalore; Editing by Joyjeet Das)